Dual representations for quasiconvex compositions with applications to systemic risk measures: Convex and quasiconvex functions

-In \citet{kupper}, a decreasing quasiconvex function on $\X$ is called a \emph{risk measure} as a generalization of convex and coherent risk measures studied in the financial mathematics literature; see \citet[Ch.
+In \cite{kupper}, a decreasing quasiconvex function on $\X$ is called a \emph{risk measure} as a generalization of convex and coherent risk measures studied in the financial mathematics literature; see \cite[Ch.
 4]{follmer}, for instance.
 Hence, \Cref{firstthm} provides a dual representation for a lower semicontinuous (quasiconvex) risk measure.
-For the current discussion, we keep using the general terminology of convex analysis and do not use the term \emph{risk measure}.
-In \Cref{sec:application}, we will focus on applications in systemic risk measures, where we also introduce the financial background as necessary.